Sheriff Sale Update

 The purchaser will receive a sheriff’s deed when full payment of the purchase price is received by the sheriff’s office.
 This deed may not give clear title to the property.
 In order to obtain clear title, all liens, taxes or encumbrances must be satisfied.
 We recommend a title search before you bid on sale property.

 Title searches are conducted by private firms.
-They may be found in the yellow pages of the telephone directory.
+They may be found in through an internet search.
 They charge a fee for title searches.

 To determine how much will be needed as a deposit; you must determine how much you intend to bid for the sale property.
+Parties bidding may be required to check in and have funds verified by staff prior to sales.
 A certified check for 20% of the highest amount you intend to bid should be made payable to Union County Sheriff or County Sheriff.
-If you were the successful highest bidder, Certified funds must not be more than 6 months than the issue date.
-Parties bidding much check in and have funds verified by staff prior to sales.
+If you were the successful highest bidder, certified funds presented at sale must be issued within 6 months of the sale date.
+Further, all certified funds used at any time to pay off any balances must also be issued within 6 months of all payoff dates.

 In most cases, the property can be redeemed by the former owner within ten days of the sale.
 In some cases, the owner can also declare bankruptcy within this same time period.
 If this is done, the sale is put on hold until the court makes its decision.

 Sheriffs’ foreclosure sales are held every Wednesday at 2:00pm in the sixth floor Freeholder Meeting Room in the Union County Administration Building, Elizabethtown Plaza, Elizabeth, NJ.
 No parties will be allowed to check in once sales begin.
 Any changes to the sale date will be published on the Sheriff’s website.

 All persons bidding on property must identify themselves when entering a bid.
 Upset amounts can be announced at sales.